 GammaCore is a migraine device that stimulates the vagus nerve, which is located in the neck, through the delivery of gentle electrical pulses.
-While some vagus nerve stimulators are surgically implanted—such as those that treat epilepsy and depression—gammacore comes in the form of a small, hand-held device, making it less invasive.
+While some vagus nerve stimulators are surgically implanted—such as those that treat epilepsy and depression—gammaCore comes in the form of a small, hand-held device, making it less invasive.

-How Does gammaCore work to treat migraine headaches?
+How does gammaCore work to treat migraine headaches?

 Understanding the function of the vagus nerve is key to understanding how gammaCore works: The vagus nerve is part of the parasympathetic nervous system, and it’s one of the vital connections between the brain and your gastrointestinal tract.
 In other words, it sends information from your gut to your brain, and vice versa.

 So what does your vagus nerve have to do with migraine headaches?
-Well, research shows that the nerve may have the ability to influence the headache pain pathways in the brain.
+Well, research shows that the nerve may have the ability to influence the head pain pathways in the brain.
 Stimulating the nerve can suppress the brain activity that leads to migraine headaches.
 And it can work pretty quickly: Each gammaCore treatment consists of two 2-minute sessions—one for each side of the neck—and you can expect to experience some relief within 20 to 30 minutes, and to be pain-free about two hours after administering the first treatment.
 If the pain hasn’t diminished, you can administer a third treatment.
-And if your migraine symptoms keep cropping up (ugh), you can use gammaCore for up to four attacks a day.
+And if your symptoms keep cropping up (ugh), you can use gammaCore for up to four attacks a day.

 Is gammaCore proven to work?

 Yes.
-The FDA approved gammaCore in 2017, following clinical trials that demonstrated that the treatment was safe and more effective than the placebo.
+The FDA approved gammaCore in 2017, following clinical trials that demonstrated that the treatment was safe and more effective than a placebo.
 A February 2020 study published in the American Journal of Managed Care found that “most attacks resulted in improved pain levels” when participants used gammaCore.
 Out of the 116 migraine attacks treated with the device, 70 percent of them diminished completely within 30 minutes or were described as being mild.

 How do I know if I should try gammaCore?